Vegan Pop Tarts are way better than boxed pop tarts. There's an easy Instant Pot Jam recipe too so go ahead and make homemade pop tarts this weekend.

 Make the Icing: Mix together the powdered sugar, dairy-free milk, a little jam, and vanilla extract.

-Finishing: After baking, allow these vegan pop tarts to cool on a wire rack.
+Finishing: After baking, allow the pop tarts to cool on a wire rack.
 Once cool, drizzle with the icing.

 Best pop tart flavors